tuist/tuist/projects/docs/docs/manifests/project.md

 #### Archive Action

+It represents the scheme action to archive targets' products.
+It's initialized with the `.archiveAction` static method and the following attributes can be passed:

 | Property                   | Description                                                              | Type                                     | Required | Default |
 | -------------------------- | ------------------------------------------------------------------------ | ---------------------------------------- | -------- | ------- |
 | `configurationName`        | Indicates the build configuration to run the archive with.               | `String`                                 | Yes      |         |